-Dating back to the 1600s (they think!), this really is an ancient woodland and it’s very well known for its little blue visitors in May.
+Dating back to the 1600s (it’s believed!), this really is an ancient woodland and it’s very well known for its little blue visitors in spring.
 There’s a circular walk around the wood itself, or you can cut across the woodland glade, where you’re likely to spot some pretty pink anenmones, too.
 There’s a car park just south of the woods.

 Gobions Woods, Potters Bar

 You’ll find more ancient woodlands here with bluebells aplenty as well as wood anemones, plus the remnants of some 18th century pleasure gardens.

 Once a privately owned estate, this now Grade II* park and garden only opened to the public in 2014.
 There’s loads to explore here including remnants of the old estate, as well as wetland and grassland habitats, but it’s at Lady Hughes Wood that you’ll find the best bluebell displays.

 Landpark Wood, Whipsnade

 While there are fab displays here, the woods aren’t extensive.
 You can take this in as part of a longer jaunt though.
 There’s a circular walk from Whipsnade Heath (park the car here) via Dunstable Downs.
 You can also check out the Whipsnade Tree Cathedral en route.

 On the outskirts of urban Bedford, just off Mowsbury Park is this unexpectedly natural haven.
 Although still 25+ acres it’s actually just the remains of a much larger ancient woodland dating back to the Domesday Book.
 There’s a footpath all the way around from which you can take in the bluebell displays.